 |

-Stuck in Greenville for nearly a month, Joseph
+Stuck in Greenville, Indiana, for nearly a month, Joseph

-writes that Newel's wife wrote, but not Emma.
+writes that Newel's wife wrote, but Emma hasn't.
 Anxious, he goes daily to

 a nearby grove to pray and meditate.
 Sheds tears for past follies.
 Heart's